cfedermann/TrendMiner/README.md

 Note
 ----

 As always, stick to PEP8 guidelines and follow Django's documentation for its [template language][4].
+Due to privacy concerns, the sample ZIP file for testing `perl/om-xml.pl` is only available via email.

 [1]: http://www.trendminer-project.eu/
 [2]: http://www.dfki.de/accurat-showcase/